 Be religious: Add interview dates and times to your calendar as soon as you receive them.
 Set your notification preferences to remind you to rehearse ahead of time.
 Set another reminder to remind you to thank the interviewer afterward.

 Another benefit of notifications?
-They make sure you’re never late to your appointments.
+They make sure you’re never late for your appointments.
 Being prompt makes a great first impression.

 5. Get Certified

 What if you find out you’re losing positions to candidates who are more educated than you?
 Is it time to go back to school already?
 Not necessarily: Certifications can put you over the top.

 Getting certified is a lot, like taking an online course.
 You’ll need to listen carefully to the lessons and score high enough on a standardized test to pass.
 Use your online calendar to make time to research certifications and study up.

 Certifications exist in every field.
 But, with all of your learning, learn how to be emotionally intelligent — work on it all the time.
 If you studied nursing, for example, you can get CPR-certified.
 If you’re a marketer, HubSpot offers certifications in content marketing, inbound marketing, and more.
 Google Cloud certifications are in demand among developers.

 While on the hunt for job opportunities, don’t discount workshops and seminars.
 These sessions can deepen your understanding of your subject area while giving you a chance to network with professionals in your field.